Robot Learning with Crash Constraints: Preliminaries

 \subsection{Bayesian optimization with and without constraints}

 We address the constrained optimization problem \eqref{eq:min_cost_cons} using BOC, where both the objective $f$ and each constraint $g_i$ are modeled with a GP.
 The GP posterior is used by BOC algorithms to steer the search toward regions inside $\dom$ where the constraints are satisfied with high probability.
-To this end, the next candidate point $x_{n+1}$ is iteratively computed as maximizer of an acquisition function $\alpha : \dom \rightarrow \R$ as $x_{n+1} = \arg\max_{x\in \dom} \alpha(x)$.
-The acquisition $\alpha$ implicitly depends on the GP models of the objective $f$ and the constraints $g_i$ conditioned on the acquired datapoints.
+To this end, the next candidate point $x_{n+1}$ is iteratively computed as maximizer of an acquisition function $\alpha : \dom \rightarrow \R$, i.e., $x_{n+1} = \arg\max_{x\in \dom} \alpha(x)$.
+The acquisition $\alpha$ implicitly depends on the GP models of the objective $f$ and the constraints $g_i$ conditioned on the acquired data points.

-Although there exist many different BOC algorithms, characterized by different acquisition functions $\alpha$, in this work we use \emph{expected improvement with constraints} (EIC) \cite{gelbart2014bayesian}.
-EIC extends the well-known \emph{expected improvement} (EI) \cite{mockus1978toward}, wich is a BO strategy for unconstrained problems, to the constrained case.
+In this work we use \emph{expected improvement with constraints} (EIC) \cite{gelbart2014bayesian}.
+EIC extends the well-known \emph{expected improvement} (EI) \cite{mockus1978toward}, which is a BO strategy for unconstrained problems, to the constrained case.
 In the following, we describe both methods.